GRAMOPHONE April 2002

 Jarek was appointed as Principal Bassoon of the BBC National Orchestra of Wales in December 2004.
 He joins BBC National Orchestra of Wales after a thirteen year post as Principal Bassoon with the Basque National Orchestra, Spain.
 In his career Jarek has played Principal Bassoon with the Nova Filarmonia Portuguesa, Łódź Opera Symphony Orchestra and in the Warsaw National Philharmonic.

 His professional life had lead him to move from Poland, through Portugal, Spain and Denmark into the United Kingdom.
 He has been given an opportunity to play in almost all European countries and as far afield as the USA, Argentina, Chile and China - in over 300 venues including Wien Konzerthaus, Madrid Auditorio Nacional, London Royal Albert Hall, Berlin Konzerthaus, Amsterdam Concertgebouw, Buenos Aires Teatro Colon, Beijing National Centre for the Performing Arts.
-He has played under the baton of such great conductors as Rudolf Barshai, Semyon Bychkov, Christoph von Dohnányi, Sir Mark Elder, Charles Dutoit, Richard Hickox, Witold Lutosławski, Yehudi Menuhin, Tadaaki Otaka, Krzysztof Penderecki, Vassily Sinaisky, Walter Weller.
+He has played under the baton of such great conductors as Rudolf Barshai, Semyon Bychkov, Christoph von Dohnányi, Sir Mark Elder, Charles Dutoit, Richard Hickox, Vladimir Jurowski, Witold Lutosławski, Yehudi Menuhin, Tadaaki Otaka, Krzysztof Penderecki, Vassily Sinaisky, Walter Weller.

 "splendid in the various solos throughout the programme"